A Return to Salem's Lot: Critical response

-The Des Moines Register gave the film a zero-star rating, referring to it as "a festival of bad acting" and "quite possibly the most amateurishly made vampire movie in memory," adding: "Return, in fact, plays like a movie made by people who've heard about how movies are made but who've never seen one."
+The Des Moines Register gave the film a zero-star rating, referring to it as "a festival of bad acting" and "quite possibly the most amateurishly made vampire movie in memory," adding, "Return, in fact, plays like a movie made by people who've heard about how movies are made but who've never seen one."
 Jim Schembri of The Age noted that the film "outstay[s] its welcome after about five minutes."
-William Thomas of Empire gave the film a one out of four star-rating, writing: "Larry Cohen, the man who helmed Q and It’s Alive!, directs as if he has been possessed by some middling incubus of the film industry.
+William Thomas of Empire gave the film a one out of four star-rating, writing, "Larry Cohen, the man who helmed Q and It’s Alive!, directs as if he has been possessed by some middling incubus of the film industry.
 Pallid doesn't do it.
 This is offensively bad in every department and should be left to rot in a vault somewhere."

 Alan Jones of the Radio Times gave the film a favorable review, awarding it 3 out of 5 stars and writing: "Cohen happily whittles away at the American Dream, offering plenty of satire and allegory, as well as examining moral dilemmas, plus fine performances by old-timers June Havoc, Evelyn Keyes and director Samuel Fuller, who steals the show as a single-minded vampire hunter."

 DVD Talk commented that the film was "Too interesting to miss, but regrettably not very scary."

 Home media

 A Return to Salem's Lot was released on VHS by Warner Home Video the following year.
 The film was released to burn-on-demand DVD by the Warner Archive Collection in 2010.

 In June 2021, it was announced that Shout!
-Factory, through their horror sub-label Scream!
+Factory, through its horror sub-label Scream!
 Factory, would be releasing the film for the first time on Blu-ray on August 21, 2021.